Note: My Web pages are best viewed with style sheets enabled.

 ______________________________

-While the diagram above is conceptually correct, it is technically backwards.
+While the diagram above on the left is conceptually correct, it is technically backwards.
 The two instances of the encrypted session key are actually appended before the encrypted message.

 Confusion afflicts many new users of PGP regarding which key to use and when to use it.